“Therefore submit to God. Resist the devil and he will flee from you.”

 We must submit to God before we can resist the devil.

-The foundation of victory in the Christian life lies at submitting to the ultimate authority of God over our lives.
+The foundation of victory in the Christian life lies in submitting to the ultimate authority of God over our lives.
 There is no Christian liberty without that premise.
-Capacity to live the Christian life means that we have capacity for God.
-It rests on a volition that submits to God’s system of values as ultimate.
+The capacity to live the Christian life means that we have capacity for God.
+It rests on volition that submits to God’s system of values as ultimate.

 Our walk with the Lord always begins with submission to the authority of God over our lives.
 When we realize how the greatness of God towers over our finiteness, we draw on God’s power rather than our own (4:8).
 Without God’s grace, there is no hope for living the Christian life.
 We need that grace when we come under attack from Satan.